coala/coala/docs/Developers/Newcomers_Guide.rst

 Before going to the next step it is recommended you add a CI.
-Your contributions will be verified by an automated build, allowing teams to detect problems early.
+Your contributions will be verified by an automated build, allowing the team to detect problems early.
 `Adding CI to your Fork <http://api.coala.io/en/latest/Developers/Adding_CI.html>`_.